 Is gas cheaper than electric?

-Gas is typically cheaper than electricity to buy per unit (kWh).
+In a normal market, gas is typically cheaper than electricity to buy per unit (kWh).
 However, the cost of installing gas is often much more expensive.
 If your home already has gas, it’s normally the cheaper way to go.
-But if you’re deciding whether to switch, you should consider how long you plan to be in your current house.
+But if you’re deciding whether to switch energy suppliers, you should consider how long you plan to be in your current house.
 In the short term, installing gas may not be worth it.
 But if you’re settled in your home, you can save a significant amount in the long run by switching to gas.

 Do I need new equipment or gas pipes?